 In general, the sources of drinking water (both tap and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
-As water travels over the surface of the land or through the ground, it dissolves may impact those with weakened immune systems, please contact our customer service center at 1-800-272-1325 or speak with your personal health care provider. naturally occurring minerals and can pick up substances resulting from the presence of animals or from human activities.
-Substances That May Be Present in Source Water Include: Microbiological Contaminants: such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations or wildlife.
-Inorganic Contaminants: such as salts and metals which can be naturally occurring or may result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming.
-Pesticides and Herbicides: which may come from a variety of sources such as agriculture, urban stormwater runoff and residential uses.
-Organic Chemical Contaminants: including synthetic and volatile organic chemicals which are by-products of industrial processes and petroleum production, and may also come from gas stations, urban stormwater runoff and septic systems.
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and can pick up substances resulting from the presence of animals or from human activities.
+Substances That May Be Present in Source Water Include:

+Microbiological Contaminants: such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations or wildlife.
+Inorganic Contaminants: such as salts and metals which can be naturally occurring or may result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming.
+Pesticides and Herbicides: which may come from a variety of sources such as agriculture, urban storm water runoff and residential uses.
+Organic Chemical Contaminants: including synthetic and volatile organic chemicals which are by-products of industrial processes and petroleum production, and may also come from gas stations, urban storm water runoff and septic systems.
 Radioactive Contaminants: which can be naturally occurring or may be the result of oil and gas production and mining activities.
 For more information about contaminants and potential health effects, call the EPA's Safe Drinking Water Hotline at 1-800-426-4791.
-Do I Need to Take Special Precautions?
+What is Radon?